 Why has Host Leadership emerged?

-Host Leadership – or leading as a host – allows us to utilise the best elements of both hero and servant leadership in a context-driven and nuanced way.
+Host Leadership – or leading as a host – allows us to utilise the best elements of both hero and servant leadership.
+Both in a context-driven and nuanced way.
 Leadership becomes not so much about whether to step forward or step back, rather, when to step forward and when to step back.

 Host Leadership is not about being great but about creating the conditions for others to be great.